Alii-Khaled/Implemented-Machine-Learning-Algorithms/README.md

 Such as:-

-1- Linear & Multiple Regressions
+1- Linear, Polynomial & Multiple Regressions

 2- Lasso Regression